 That plan proved faulty, and an implosion was again scheduled — but not until Carnival season concludes on Feb.
 25.

 Meanwhile, a second tarp was finally re-hung to cover the remains of the construction worker from prying eyes.

 It’s certain that when the literal dust finally settles, there will be plenty of blame to go around.
 But all may not be lost if others can learn from this example of how not to act after a construction debacle occurs.

-It’s always prudent to seek the advice of your Fort Lauderdale construction law mediation/arbitration whenever a disaster occurs on a construction project.
+It’s always prudent to seek the advice of your Fort Lauderdale construction law attorneys whenever a disaster occurs on a construction project.